RasyidAbdillah1406/RasyidAbdillah1406/README.md

-## Hi Mate!👋 Rasyid here, Your friendly partner 😁
+## Hi Mate!👋 Rasyid is here, Your friendly partner 😁
 - I've Involved in many projects with people from different background

 ## Developer, Programmer, Tech Enthusiast, and Dreamer! 🧑🏻‍💻